Brief Biography of Myles Munroe

 How Bahamas Faith Ministries International Started

-Bahamas Faith Ministries International (BFMI) is a global organisation dedicated to helping people rediscover their divine identity, heritage, purpose, potential, and destiny.
+Bahamas Faith Ministries International (BFMI) is a global organization dedicated to helping people rediscover their divine identity, heritage, purpose, potential, and destiny.

 Dr. Myles Munroe, the visionary and first senior pastor of Bahamas Faith Ministries Fellowship and president of Bahamas Faith Ministries International (BFMI) non-profit corporation, founded the ministry.
 Dr. Richard Pinder, a founding member of Bahamas Faith Ministries International (BFMI), served as the first fellowship pastor and vice president of the non-profit business Bahamas Faith Ministries International (BFMI).

-In 1980 Myles Munroe started a Bible Study which evolved into Bahamas Faith Ministries International, with only seven people: his wife, his brother, two brother-in-law’s and their wives, and one of his friends in Myles apartment and it grew to become the largest church in the Bahamas with over 2,000 people.
+In 1980 Myles Munroe started a Bible Study which evolved into Bahamas Faith Ministries International, with only seven people: his wife, his brother, two brother-in-law and their wives, and one of his friends in Myles’s apartment and it grew to become the largest church in the Bahamas with over 2,000 people.

-When he wanted to register the program, the government refused because all religious programs had been relegated to weekends but the ministry fought and won the case claiming they registered the organisation as a non-profit organisation not a church so they weren’t a religious organisation.
+When he wanted to register the program, the government refused because all religious programs had been relegated to weekends but the ministry fought and won the case claiming they registered the organization as a non-profit organization not a church so they weren’t a religious organization.

 Myles Munroe’s Impact on the Bahamas

-Dr Myles Munroe and his organisation had relationships with the government of Bahamas and he served as an advisor to many of the government agencies and worked for the government for a number of years.
+Dr Myles Munroe and his organization had relationships with the government of the Bahamas and he served as an advisor to many of the government agencies and worked for the government for several years.

-The government of the Bahamas, through the ministry of tourism signed a contract with the Bahamas Faith Ministries International, recognising that she will be instrumental in bringing business to the country because she attracted thousands, filled up hotels and improved the economy through her conferences.
+The government of the Bahamas, through the ministry of tourism, signed a contract with the Bahamas Faith Ministries International, recognizing that she will be instrumental in bringing business to the country because she attracted thousands, filled up hotels, and improved the economy through her conferences.